 An emerging trend for a new pattern for working.
-Typically work-at-home professionals, independent contractors, or people that travel frequently end up working in relative isolation.
-Coworking is the social gathering of a group of people, who are still working independently, but who share values and who are interested in the synergy that can happen from working with talented people in the same space.
-Coworking offers a solution to the problem of isolation that many freelancers experience while working at home, while at the same time letting them escape the distractions of home.
-The coworking model provides the social, collaborative, and informal aspects of the process, with management practices closer to that of a Cooperative, including a focus on community rather than profit.
+Typically work-at-home professionals or independent contractors or people travel frequently end up working in relative isolation. coworking is the social gathering of a group of people, who are still working independently, but who share values and who are interested in the synergy that can happen from working with talented people in the same space. … coworking offers a solution to the problem of isolation that many freelancers experience while working at home, while at the same time letting them escape the distractions of home. … the coworking model (provides) the social, collaborative, and informal aspects of the process, with management practices closer to that of a Cooperative, including a focus on community rather than profit.

 You can learn more about coworking by checking out the Coworking Wiki which is a collaborative information source across spaces with different owners, the very active Coworking mailing list as well as the Coworking community Blog.

 If you are familiar with BarCamp, it’s been said that coworking is like having BarCamp every day.
 Here’s what some of the “founders” of the coworking concept have to say about coworking:

 Q:What do you mean when you say “Community?”

 A:We can’t exactly define it, but you’ll know it when you see it.